Contract Interaction

 const mintAmount = 20n;

-await token.methods.mint_to_private(ownerWallet.getAddress(), mintAmount).send().wait();
+await token.methods.mint_to_private(from, ownerWallet.getAddress(), mintAmount).send().wait();

 await showPrivateBalances(pxe);